wjwat/lhtlhtp.com/content/welcome/getting-started.md

 sections we found needing further exploration or were particularly difficult.

-It may seem like a lot to process at first, but as you immerse yourself into the flow of developing you'll find that reading and understanding large volumes of information comes easier.
+It may seem like a lot to process at first, but as you immerse yourself into the flow of developing you'll find that reading, and understanding, large volumes of information comes easier.

 ## Why (LHT)LHTP.com?